rongrimes/weewx-tempest-pi/README.md

     redacted
     * Key
     redacted
-1. Update the WeeWX configuration file with your login information.
+1. Update the WeeWX configuration file with your ID/key information.
 1. For illustration, I have:
 ```
     [[WeatherCloud]]